Reeds-github/Hero-Mode/README.md

 <li>Q: How can I get a US TTYD ISO?</li>
-A: You need a legal copy of TTYD (US) and a softmodded wii, you can look up a guide on how to dump the rom from the disc.
+A: You need a legal copy of TTYD (US) and a softmodded Wii, you can look up a guide on how to dump the rom from the disc.

 <li>Q: Can we see anything you're working on?</li>